The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 In the case of tax and social security breaches, where self-cleansing does not apply, the bidder should not be excluded if they:

 The bidder must be given the opportunity to provide evidence that they have taken sufficient and appropriate remedial action i.e. they have ‘self-cleansed’.
-If you are satisfied that the evidence they have given is sufficient to demonstrate reliability, you should not exclude the bidder from the procurement procedure on those grounds
+If you are satisfied that the evidence they have given is sufficient to demonstrate reliability, you should not exclude the bidder from the procurement procedure on those grounds.

-The bidder must satisfy that it has
+The bidder must satisfy that it has:

 When considering any self-cleansing measures, organisations must consider all relevant factors.
 This includes the gravity and particular circumstances of the criminal offence or misconduct.

-If you believe the bidder’s remedial action is not sufficient to demonstrate reliability, you must provide them with a statement outlining the reasons for the decision.
+If you believe the bidder’s remedial action is insufficient to demonstrate reliability, you must provide them with a statement outlining the reasons for the decision.
 This must be provided in writing as soon as is reasonably practical to allow the bidder to understand why the self-cleansing measures they have taken are insufficient.

 A document containing a set of "standardised statements" has been developed to support you in explaining the exclusion criteria to bidders.
 Within the standardised statement document, is information that can be added to your contract notice in section II.2.14 (Additional Information) The Standardised Statements document can be found at the bottom of the page.